-System risks recorded by the ICB are limited to risks against the achievement of the major objectives of the ICS system.
+• System risks recorded by the ICB are limited to risks against the achievement of the major objectives of the ICS system.
 This will include risks relating to the delivery of commitments in the ICS's strategic plan, operational plans and LCP health and wellbeing plans.

 - The ICB's risk register will include system risks which are material and are assessed as having some likelihood of impacting system objectives or the ability of the system to delivery business continuity. - The ICB will not seek to duplicate the internal governance and oversight arrangements of partners and, as such, should not at this point seek formal assurances from system partners (i.e. their audit reports) about their system risk processes.
 Provider Boards are responsible for their own governance arrangements. - The ICB will not seek to capture all risks identified by local authorities.
 Instead, via LCPs, the ICB should seek to record risks to the objectives and / or the successful delivery of partnership plans that may arise because of a risk arising in a local authority.
-Any risk arising at the local authority and representing a threat to delivery of plans should be limited to the areas of children's and adults social care, public health, and the social care aspects of the VCSE landscape in the LCP area. - The ICB will initiate a programme of engagement with risk leads across the ICS and as such has established an ICS Risk Leaders Group.
+Any risk arising at the local authority and representing a threat to delivery of plans should be limited to the areas of children's and adults social care, public health, and the social care aspects of the VCSE landscape in the LCP area. - The ICB collaborated with partners to establish a ICS Risk Leaders Group.
 The medium-term objectives of this collaboration is to improve pan-system awareness of joint commitments / objectives (e.g. delivery of the ICS strategic plan), and to ensure that risks against these are considered collectively rather than by each partner in isolation.